To my readers......

 11. Guys in Uniform Feature in 'Q International' v1 No3 (1976)

-Like Royale and Hussar, Guys in Uniform supplied their images to the Gay Magazines of their time - 'Q International', 'Him', 'Playguy' and 'Zipper'.
-We know that 'Him' paid for them and provided free advertising (from Daily Mirror 20/10/75).
-Many of the illustrations were printed in colour, which was not affordable in the 1960s for Royale.
-Unlike Royale, they don't seem to have reached out to US magazines, a link-up with 'Drummer' might have transformed the business.
+Like Royale and Hussar, Guys in Uniform supplied their images to the Gay Magazines of their time - including 'Q International', 'Him', 'Playguy' and 'Zipper'.
+We know that 'Him/Playguy' paid for them and provided free advertising (from a Daily Mirror article 20/10/75).

 12. Guys In Uniform - Cover of Uniform Magazine, Issue 2